glush-chenko/Zest/README.md

 To get started with Zest, follow these steps:

-1. Clone the repository: `git clone https://github.com/your-username/Zest.git`
+1. Clone the repository: `git clone git@github.com:glush-chenko/Zest.git`
 2. Install dependencies: `npm install`
-3. Configure the Todoist API credentials: Create a `.env` file in the root directory and add your Todoist API key.
 4. Start the development server: `npm start`
 5. Open the application in your browser: `http://localhost:3000`